geoschem/HEMCO/docs/source/config/more-examples.rst

 Scale extension emissions globally by species
 ---------------------------------------------

-You may pass a global scale factor to the :ref:`cfg-ext`.
+You may pass a global scale factor to the :ref:`hco-ext`.
 For example, to double soil NO emissions everywhere, add the :literal:`Scaling_NO` to the section for the :option:`SoilNOx` extension.
 This is located in the :option:`Extension Switches